QuantEcon/lecture-python-intro/lectures/symbolic_sympy.md

 ## Symbolic Calculus

-**sympy** allows us to perform various calculus operations such as differentiation and integration.
+SymPy allows us to perform various calculus operations such as differentiation and integration.

 ### Limits